 The act of creating the sound creates multiple harmonics and overtones (covered in the next section) and what is called the Amplitude Envelope or in super-tech terms the ADSR (Attack, Decay, Sustain, Release) envelope.
 Such an ADSR envelope for a single note would look something like that shown below:

-Each instrument (again the human voice is an instrument) has a different ADSR Envelope - sustain times may be longer, attack times faster, etc. - and some instruments, such as the piano, can vary the envelope (by using the sustain pedal) from note to note.
+Each instrument (again, the human voice is an instrument) has a different ADSR Envelope - sustain times may be longer, attack times shorter, etc. - and some instruments, such as the piano, can vary the envelope (by using the sustain pedal) from note to note.
 Violinists seem to be especially clever at changing the ADSR envelope by doing strange things with their fingers while moving the bow.
 The important point to note (OK, OK) is that the frequency of the note is constant within the envelope it is the amplitude (kinda related to loudness) that changes.
 Within this ADSR envelope we seem to be especially sensitive to the attack part (which by the way, in the interests of sanity, is greatly simplified in the above diagram).
-Finally, it gets worse - much, much worse.
-Each harmonic and overtone also has an ADSR envelope and they do not have the same characteristics even for each instrument.
+Finally, it gets worse - much, much worse - each harmonic and overtone also has an ADSR envelope and they do not have the same characteristics even for the same instrument.
 Oh, stop the pain.

-Harmonics: When we play a single note, say C4 (middle C on a piano), it has a pitch (a.k.a fundamental frequency).
+Harmonics: When we play a single note, say, C4 (middle C on a piano) it has a pitch (a.k.a fundamental frequency).
 In the case of C4 this is 262Hz.
 But the instrument also generates harmonics or secondary waves (sometimes erroneously - IOHO - called overtones) which have frequencies at integer multiples, 2 times, 3 times etc. of the fundamental frequency.
 Thus, the note C4, from any instrument, will generate a fundamental frequency of 262 Hz (also called - confusingly - the first harmonic) and additional harmonics at 524 Hz (2 x 262 - the second harmonic), 786 Hz (3 x 262 - the third harmonic), 1048 Hz (4 x 262 - the 4th harmonic) etc. essentially forever but each - generally, but not universally - getting weaker.
 Each harmonic also has a ADSR (Amplitude) envelope.
 The physical design characteristics of the instrument (including the human's vocal chords) control the number and amplitude of the harmonics.
-Thus, as a simple example, the clarinet due to its physical design suppresses even-numbered harmonics, whereas a saxophone does not, even though both are reed based instruments.
+(Further, instruments can generate strong and weak harmonics unrelated to their order, thus in a particular instrument the 3rd harmonic may be weak but the 4th strong.)
+To illustrate harmonic production with specific examples, the clarinet due to its physical design suppresses even-numbered harmonics, whereas a saxophone does not, even though both are reed based instruments.
 Harmonics are always at or higher than the Fundamental Frequency.